GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/team_charter.md

 - All members must be transparent about their progress, challenges, and any delays they anticipate.

 ## 4. Decision-Making Process
+*You can discuss and modify these processes as your team sees fit.*

 - **Consensus-Based Decisions**: Major decisions will be made through consensus among all team members.
 In case of a deadlock, a majority vote will have the final say.
 If no majority is reached, the team will reach out to their mentor and instructor for guidance.
 - **Documentation**: All decisions must be documented and shared with the team to ensure clarity and alignment.
 - **Conflict Resolution**: Any conflicts between team members should first be addressed internally through open communication.
 If unresolved, members must notify the instructor who will then mediate.